 - Serial number, variable in length with up to 20 characters, alphanumeric.

-SFDA allows different variants of the printed information.
-In most variants, the expiration date must also be printed on the outer packaging in human-readable form.
+SFDA allows different variants of printed information.
+In most variants, the expiration date must also be on the outer packaging in human-readable form.

 For pharmaceutical serialization, Saudi Arabia relies on a track-and-trace system that starts with the production or import of the drug and finds its endpoint with the consumer.
 Each stakeholder, i.e., manufacturer or importer, must register with the SFDA.
-The entire supply chain is to be monitored this way, to ensure that counterfeit drugs in the supply chain are quickly identified and removed.
+The entire supply chain will be monitored this way to ensure that counterfeit drugs in the supply chain are quickly identified and removed.
 Also, the data collected from tracking the entire supply chain will provide a basis for further action.
-In addition to making medicines safer for consumers, availability will also be improved.
-Other measures include, for example, a real-time stop on recalls, as well as verification of medications by consumers themselves and simplified reporting of adverse reactions.
+In addition to making medicines safer for consumers, availability will also improve.
+Other measures include, for example, a real-time stop on recalls, verification of medications by consumers themselves, and simplified reporting of adverse reactions.

 Since October 2019, aggregation of individual packages has been mandatory in Saudi Arabia.
-An 18-digit Serial Shipping Container Code (SSCC) must be applied at the carton and pallet level.
+From now on, an 18-digit Serial Shipping Container Code (SSCC) is obligatory at the carton and pallet level.
 Each whereabouts of an aggregated drug unit will be marked via the GLN.

 Initially, only human medicines will be tracked throughout the supply chain.
-In the future, the measures will be expanded to include herbal and other healthcare products, as well as medicines for animals.
+In the future, the measures will be expanded to include herbal and other healthcare products and medicines for animals.
 Some products are exempt from the track-and-trace process in Saudi Arabia.
 These include, for example, unsellable samples, medicines for personal use, or those approved for repacking.